Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Implicit regularization via zero-variance features

-The same phenomena appear in both the (i) ticket pricing dataset with features derived from distribution summaries and (ii) handwritten digit classification data.
-In these applications, highly ranked features (e.g., strong distributional predictors or highly informative pixel locations) dominate the splits, often stifling the expression of less dominant but still important features.
-Introducing zero-variance variables can alleviate this dominance, allowing subtly useful features to be chosen more frequently, thereby enriching the model.
+The same phenomena appear in both (i) the ticket pricing dataset with distribution-summary features and (ii) handwritten digit classification.
+In these settings, highly ranked features (e.g., strong distributional predictors or informative pixel locations) dominate splits and suppress weaker but useful signals.
+Introducing zero-variance variables reduces this dominance, increasing the selection frequency of subtle features and enriching the model.
+These variables function as implicit regularization similar to setting $m = 1$: they lower the effective weight of very high-ranked features, raise the probability of choosing secondary ones, and increase splitting variety across the ensemble, which can improve performance.

-In essence, the zero-variance features act like an implicit regularization mechanism in a manner similar to setting \(m = 1\) in Random Forests: they increase the probability of selecting secondary features by reducing the effective weight of extremely high-ranked ones.
-As a result, weaker signals gain more splitting opportunities, improving the overall variety of the ensemble and, potentially, leading to better performance.

-\subsection{Experimental Results}
+\subsection{Experimental results}

-This section applies the same pairwise Random Forest classification methodology used in the \(\mathcal{D}_{\alpha \beta}\) experiments to investigate how zero-variance features serve as an implicit regularizer in two distinct domains: the new concert ticket pricing dataset and the UCI handwritten digits dataset \cite{uci_digits}.
-First, we compare \(\mathcal{D}_{\alpha \beta}\) to \(\mathcal{D}_{\alpha \beta}^{\text{(reg)}}\), wherein the new ticket pricing dataset contains 5{,}000 artist-pair classification models spanning 954 unique artists, each trained and tested on an 80/20 split that yields, on average, \(\approx\) 40 training events and \(\approx\) 10 test events per model.
-Second, we examine \(\mathcal{D}_{\delta}\) versus \(\mathcal{D}_{\delta}^{(\text{reg})}\) using the standard UCI handwritten digits dataset, constructing 90 digit-pair classifiers (10 unique digits) with a similar 80/20 split that provides around \(\approx\) 287 training comparisons and \(\approx\) 72 test comparisons per pair.
-For models that use regularization, \(n_{\mathrm{ZV}}=20\).
-For \(\mathcal{D}_{\delta}\), a random subset of \(n=6\) representative features is chosen for consistency with \(\mathcal{D}_{\alpha \beta}\).
-These complementary experiments highlight the consistently beneficial effect of implicit regularization via zero-variance features, as observed both in real-world secondary ticket pricing data and a classic benchmark dataset.
+This section applies the same pairwise Random Forest classification methodology from the $\mathcal{D}_{\alpha \beta}$ experiments to test zero-variance features as an implicit regularizer in two domains: a new concert ticket pricing dataset and the UCI handwritten digits dataset \citep{uci_digits}.
+We compare $\mathcal{D}_{\alpha \beta}$ to $\mathcal{D}_{\alpha \beta}^{\text{(reg)}}$ on 5{,}000 artist-pair models spanning 954 artists, each trained and tested on an 80/20 split with $\approx 40$ training events and $\approx 10$ test events per model.
+We also examine $\mathcal{D}_{\delta}$ versus $\mathcal{D}_{\delta}^{(\text{reg})}$ on 90 digit-pair classifiers across 10 digits with a similar 80/20 split providing $\approx 287$ training and $\approx 72$ test comparisons per pair.
+Regularized models use $n_{\mathrm{ZV}}=20$.
+For $\mathcal{D}_{\delta}$ we select a random subset of $n=6$ representative features for consistency with $\mathcal{D}_{\alpha \beta}$.
+These complementary experiments show the consistently beneficial effect of implicit regularization via zero-variance features in both real-world secondary ticket pricing and a classic benchmark dataset.